cloudjubei/thefactory-db/docs/FILE_ORGANISATION.md

 ## Hybrid Search

 - `searchDocuments` and `searchEntities` combine text rank (`ts_rank_cd` over `tsvector` using `websearch_to_tsquery`) and vector similarity (cosine similarity) with a weight factor (`textWeight` in [0,1]).
 Filters (`ids`/`types`/`projectIds`) are passed through as JSON parameters.
+- Documents keyword ranking considers token matches in content, the document name, and the `src` basename with higher weight given to name/src.
 - Reference SQL shapes are available under `docs/sql/` and `docs/hybrid_search.sql`.
 The actual SQL executed is embedded in `src/utils.ts`.

 ## Scripts (`scripts/`)